alacritty/alacritty/README.md

 For everyone else, the detailed instructions to install Alacritty can be found [here](INSTALL.md).

+Since Alacritty uses OpenGL to render the terminal content on all platforms, it is currently not possible to run Alacritty without at support for at least OpenGL 3.3.

 ## Configuration

 You can find the default configuration file with documentation for all available